ollo69/ha-smartthinq-sensors/README.md

 - logout from the app and login again with the independent LG account
 - reconnect the devices in the app

+**Important 2**: If you receive an "Invalid Credential" error during component configuration/startup, check in the LG mobile app if is requested to accept new Term Of Service.

 **Note**: some device status may not be correctly detected, this depends on the model.
 I'm working to map all possible status developing the component in a way to allow to configure model option in the simplest possible way and provide update using Pull Requests.
 I will provide a guide on how update this information.<br/>

 ## Installation